jgoldfoot/AgentUX/docs/whitepaper.md

 ### **Foundational Discovery**

-Through real-world implementation, we identified that the BiModal Design framework had a critical blind spot: it extensively covered **WHAT** to put in the DOM (semantic structure, ARIA roles, structured data) but never addressed **HOW** to ensure that DOM exists for agents.
+Through real-world implementation, I identified that the BiModal Design framework had a critical blind spot: it extensively covered **WHAT** to put in the DOM (semantic structure, ARIA roles, structured data) but never addressed **HOW** to ensure that DOM exists for agents.
 Most AI agents make simple HTTP requests